What is Content Marketing?

 Guess what?
 You’re just as powerful as the New York Times.

 In today’s world, there’s become a rise in the ease of publishing.
-You, like anybody, can establish a blog, build an audience, and sell your services around the outside of this content, becoming both the publisher AND the advertiser.
+You, like anybody, can establish a blog, build an audience, and sell your services around and outside of this content, becoming both the publisher AND the advertiser.

 But how to do this in a way that sets you apart from all the rest and leads you directly to increased sales and conversions?
 An effective content marketing strategy.